 Heard of the hybrid office?
-Here’s why they're a hot trend for back-to-the-office planning.
+Hot trend for back-to-the-office planning.

 The pandemic has changed the world of work forever.

 Flexible work is here to stay, and although traditional centralized headquarters won’t disappear anytime soon, existing workspace configurations are undergoing a significant reassessment.
 As the COVID vaccination rate rises, companies across industries are testing the hybrid, or "hub-and-spoke," office model for flexible workspace rental.

 Applying a hub-and-spoke approach, as the name suggests, involves maintaining a central headquarters or “hub” within a network of smaller offices (“the spokes”).
 These “spoke” locations are geographically distributed across a city or country, providing a solution for both remote workers and the companies that employ them.

 Using this model, your business gets the benefits of flexibility, affordability, and productivity that a single office just can’t provide.
 Read on to find out why it’s become the trend for back-to-the-office planning.

 What are the benefits of hybrid workplaces?

 Forward-thinking companies are embracing hybrid solutions to meet changing employee expectations about the nature of work.
 While remote work used to be an edge case, it's becoming an expectation as companies compete for top talent.
 Simply stated, employees prefer to work closer to home for a variety of reasons, including work/life balance.